The Text Trix editor is an open-source, cross-platform text editor with a mind for user-friendly file and text navigation.

 Dance among multiple lines with Line Dance.
 Lines (and text) can be saved and returned to with a click.

 Download Text Trix (v.1.0.2 as of June 7, 2017.

 New repository on GitHub.
 Plugins not yet ported, so you'll need to grab "lib" and "plugins" folders from the most recent release.

 Runs on Java software.
 For more details, see "Which Java version do I need?"

-We're working to integrate a completely different syntax highlighter, with support for many more languages.
+We just finished integrating a completely different syntax highlighter in Text Trix 1.0, with support for many more languages.

 Frequently Asked Questions

 Which Java version do I need?
 Text Trix works on Java 6 and up.
 If your computer does not have Java software, learn how to install it (free).